 Making the Dough

-Mound the flour on a large cutting board and make a wide well in the middle.
+Mound the flour and the mixed herbs on a large cutting board and make a wide well in the middle.
 Add the eggs and olive oil and season with salt.
 Beat the eggs with a fork, then use the fork to break the wall of the well and incorporate the flour into the eggs.
 Gather the dough into a ball; don’t worry if there are lumps.

 Alternatively this can be done in a food mixer on a low setting, adding the liquid mixture a bit at a time until incorporated.